jasleen-dhanoa/Learning_Flows_NODE/README.md

 ## Learning the dynamics of a double gyre system
 This repository implements the learning of the dynamics of the double gyre system using Neural ODEs.
-The model is trained using PyTorch[https://pytorch.org/docs/stable/index.html] and the torchdiffeq library[https://github.com/rtqichen/torchdiffeq].
+The model is trained using [PyTorch](https://pytorch.org/docs/stable/index.html) and the [torchdiffeq library](https://github.com/rtqichen/torchdiffeq).\
-Dynamics of the double gyre system are referenced from 'dgyre_eqns.pdf' (see the pdf in Neural_ODE/Reference).
+Dynamics of the double gyre system are referenced from 'dgyre_eqns.pdf' (see the pdf in Neural_ODE/Reference).\
 Detailed report of our experiments can be found in [ESE546_Project.pdf](ESE546_Project.pdf), also uploaded in the github repository

 ## Install